 How do I find out if there has already been a well disclosure certificate filed for a property?
-The MDH Well Management Section has a website that provides information about well disclosure certificates that have been filed.
+The MDH Well Management Section has a website that provides information about well disclosure certificates that have been filed at Well Disclosure Certificate Information.
 The Well Management Section can also be contacted by phone to determine if a well disclosure certificate has been filed and to obtain a copy of the certificate.
 If there is not a previously filed well disclosure certificate, a well disclosure certificate must be filed.

 What if a previous well disclosure certificate was filed?
 If a well disclosure certificate was previously filed and there has been no change in the number or status of the well(s), a new well disclosure certificate is not required, but the following statement is required on the deed: “I am familiar with the property described in this instrument, and I certify that the status and number of wells on the described real property have not changed since the last previously filed well disclosure certificate.”
 If there has been a change in the number or status of the well(s), a new well disclosure certificate must be filed.

 What if there is not a well on the property?
 A well disclosure certificate is not required, but the following statement is required on the deed: “The seller certifies that the seller does not know of any wells on the described real property.”